-When Jesus says that his sheep that listen to his voice, will not perish, and no one can snatch them out of his hand, he is presenting himself as our guarantor.
+When our Lord says that his sheep that listen to his voice, will not perish, and no one can snatch them out of his hand, he is presenting himself as our guarantor.
 He vouches for our spiritual integrity and our eternal life.
 He gives an assurance that whatever might happen to us, if we stand with him, our spiritual security is assured.

-Because the guarantee works under some conditions, Jesus reminds us that we have to listen to him and follow him if we do not want to fall from his hands and to perish.
+Because the guarantee works under some conditions, our Lord reminds us that we have to listen to him and follow him if we do not want to fall from his hands and to perish.
 This is a true challenge for us, because we live in a world where many voices exist and we always run the risk of listening to other things rather than those which can help us for our eternal salvation.
-Sometimes, we listen to the voices that kill our hearing to the point that we become deaf to the voice of Jesus.
-Sometimes, we follow easily other masters rather than Jesus who can lead us to the Father where our eternal salvation is guaranteed.
+Sometimes, we listen to the voices that kill our hearing to the point that we become deaf to the voice of our Lord.
+Sometimes, we follow easily other masters rather than our Lord who can lead us to the Father where our eternal salvation is guaranteed.

-When Jesus says that no one can take the sheep out of his hand or that of his father, does it mean that those who believe have no problems to the point that nothing can happen to them?
+When our Lord says that no one can take the sheep out of his hand or that of his father, does it mean that those who believe have no problems to the point that nothing can happen to them?
 That would be a very optimistic and not realistic interpretation of the words of Jesus.
 The truth, in fact, is that whatever might happen to us, we will never be crushed down.
-And, we are not alone; Jesus and his Father are with us.
+And, we are not alone; our Lord and his Father are with us.
 They will protect us and sustain us.
-In that sense, in so far as we listen to Jesus and follow him, our eternal salvation is guaranteed and our spiritual safety is assured.
+In so far as we listen to our Lord and follow him, our eternal salvation is guaranteed and our spiritual safety is assured.

-The second point I want to highlight is about the importance of unity.
-In fact, when Jesus says that he and his Father are one, he is pointing to the unity that exists between him and the Father.
+I want also to point out the importance of unity with our Lord.
+When our Lord says that he and his Father are one, he is pointing to the unity that exists between him and the Father.
 That unity is based on the relationship of interdependence they have with one another.

-In that perspective, we understand that Jesus does not live in isolation or acts on his own, but rather in connection with the Father.
+Our Lord does not live in isolation or acts on his own, but rather in connection with the Father.
 He draws his glory from the Father and acts in union with him.
-That is why the acts of Jesus glorify the Father and the Father is glorified in what Jesus does.
+The acts of our Lord glorify the Father and the Father is glorified in what Jesus does.
 There is nothing that Jesus does which is not oriented to the Father.

-The implication for our life of discipleship is that, as Jesus and the Father are one, we too should also live in unity with him and with the Father.
-Without maintaining the relationship of unity with the Father and Jesus, our life falls apart.
+The implication for our life of disciples is that, as our Lord and the Father are one, we too should also live in unity with him and with the Father.
+Without maintaining the relationship of unity with the Father and our Lord, our life falls apart.
 As human experience has taught us, true unity presupposes a sharing in some common goal, a pursuit of a same ideal and a sharing in a same vision of things.
-That is why, listening to Jesus, following him and putting into practice his recommendations allows us to keep unity with him.
-If we grow apart from Jesus and his Father, we cannot maintain a viable relationship with him.
+Listening to our Lord, following him and putting into practice his recommendations allows us to keep unity with him.
+If we grow apart from our Lord and his Father, we cannot maintain a viable relationship with him.

-In order to make that unity complete, we should also live in unity with our fellows.
+To make that unity complete, we should also live in unity with our fellows.
 Any relationship with God which neglects the relationship with our fellows tends to isolate us and deceive us with regard to the real motivation that should animate us when we believe in God.
 Our relationship with God gains its meaning when it also takes into account our relationship with our fellows.